1912 Tour de France

 The 1912 Tour de France was the tenth running of the Tour de France.
 It consisted of 15 stages for a total of 5289 km.
 The Tour took place from 30 June to 28 July.
 The riders rode at an average speed of 27.763 kph.
 After 4 stage wins during the Tour of Belgium, the Alcyon team hired Odile Defraye to help Gustave Garrigou repeat his win of the 1911 Tour de France.
 However, as the race progressed, it was clear that Defraye was the stronger rider, and he was made team leader.
 Defraye won the 1912 Tour de France, while Garrigou came in third place.

 Innovations and changes

 The point system from the 1911 Tour de France was still in use, including the cleaning up of the classification after stages 8 and 14.

 It was changed in one aspect: if one or more cyclists, excluding the first seven, finished in the same time, they split their points.
 In stage 8, the first thirteen cyclists finished at the same time.
 The first seven to cross the line got the normal number of points, but the eighth to thirteenth cyclists all got 10.5 points.

-Technically, the bicycles were similar to the 1911 bicycles, only Stéphanois Panel experimented with a derailleur system.
+Technically, the bicycles were similar to the 1911 bicycles, only Joanny Panel, the founder of the "Le Chemineau" bicycle company, experimented with a derailleur system.
 This was quickly forbidden afterwards by Tour organiser Henri Desgrange, and only allowed again in 1937.